This post may contain affiliate links. I will earn a small commission at no extra cost to you if you use my links to make your purchase.

 Another box says “book of the week”.
 I’m really not a huge reader but this year I challenged myself to read a book every week!
 By having it written down on my schedule, I won’t forget it and it forces me to just pick one book to focus on!
 In conjunction with that part of my weekly goals, I have made a read 52 book reading challenge.
 It’s included in the freebie if that sounds like something you would like to do!

 I’ve found that I like to keep my old pages so that I can look back on them.
 What has worked for me is buying report cover page clips.
 Then I use them to make a little book out of all the weekly plan pages.
 They are very cheap but gets the job done.
-Click here to see similar ones I found on Target’s website.
+Click here to see similar ones I found on Amazon.

 The New Year will be here before you know it!
 Don’t wait for the new year to start getting into some good habits in order to achieve your goals!